FTA Web Policies

 FTA does not restrict or hinder the public from downloading any information from its website.

 The FTA provides information on its web site in a variety of file formats that best match the transmittal and display requirements of the information, while taking into account the level of resources typically available to its visitors.
 Most of these file formats are easily read and displayed by standard web browsers or word processing programs, but some files whose formats have been specifically developed for transmitting and displaying special content, such as multimedia or very precisely defined documents, may require the use of additional software to be presented correctly.
-Visit our Accessibiliy page for more information and links for downloading the required software.
+Visit our Accessibility page for more information and links for downloading the required software.

 The FTA maintains an inventory of FTA website content and associated online publication schedules and priorities, as required by Section 207(f)(2) of the E-Government Act of 2002.
 Review the FTA Public Web Publishing Schedule.